RaffaelSchemmer/SistemaVotacaoMostraCetec/README.md

 ## 🤝 Found a bug?
 Missing a specific feature?
 <div align="justify">
-Feel free to **file a new issue** with a respective title and description on this repository.
-If you already found a solution to your problem, **we would love to review your pull request**!
+Feel free to <b>file a new issue</b> with a respective title and description on this repository.
+If you already found a solution to your problem, <b>we would love to review your pull request</b>!
 </div>

 ## 📘 License